 A healthy and nutritious diet is the cornerstone to a country’s development — it is the most cost-effective way to prevent disease and illness, and the most important step toward providing children the opportunity to regularly attend school and to arrive alert and ready to learn.

-PHC monitoring programme EnAct not only works with governments to put in place quality food fortification programs similar to what is seen in developed countries, it also equips them with the tools and training needed to monitor the programs so they can be sustained and effective in the years to come.
+PHC monitoring program EnAct not only works with governments to put in place quality food fortification programs similar to what is seen in developed countries, it also equips them with the tools and training needed to monitor the programs so they can be sustained and effective in the years to come.

 An extremely limited amount of data exists globally on whether or not programs are actually delivering the intended amount of nutrients, thereby jeopardizing the health impact of these efforts.

-EnAct intends to address this challenge by providing tools and training to enable governments, in 15 countries over 3 years, to track fortified foods delivered through national programs to ensure they contain adequate levels of nutrients (i.e. that which the national standard stipulates) needed to have a positive nutritional impact and to enable countries to act upon program gaps to improve outcomes in a timely, cost-effective, and sustainable manner.
+EnAct intends to address this challenge by providing tools and training to enable governments, in 15 countries over 3 years, to track fortified foods delivered through national programs to ensure they contain adequate levels of nutrients (i.e., that which the national standard stipulates) needed to have a positive nutritional impact and to enable countries to act upon program gaps to improve outcomes in a timely, cost-effective, and sustainable manner.